Roibeard-Ruadhan/alcohol-free-ecommerse/README.md

 - All users can view blog posts, if logged in users can leave comments
 - Deletion confirmation before anything is deleted, to prevent accidental deletion
 - Cancel buttons on all edit pages, incase user changes their mind
+- A non user can make a purchase without intially having an account by adding there details in the checkout.

 ### **Features Left to Implement**

-- A wishlist section for logged in users to save products for future purchase
+- A user can respond to comments directly underneath like on social media to raise a discussion atmosphere
+- When the user ranks the product it should move the average of the current ranking.
-- Expand further product lines and product ranges
+- Expand further product lines and markets
+- To have a more details on the ABV(alcohol by volumn) per product.
-- To have a list of features displayed on the product detail page
+- To have more detail on the origin of the product particularly with wine.
-- A rating option on product reviews that generated average ratings that would be displayed on the product information
 - Out of stock notifications on product detail when a product had run out
+- Add an option to purchase a 12/24 pack of drinks etc which would entail a reduced price.

 ### **Fonts**